 - Portrait by Jonno Rattman

 Daniel Arnold, a New York City-based photographer, does not have a boredom problem.
 Armed by his curiosity, this becomes visible while observing the fleeting moments he photographs.
-It doesn't matter what you put in front of him, or where, because Daniel packages the observations around him into a photograph that generates a bucket of emotions from the viewer.
-Below, Daniel and I talk about his lack of boredom, where it stems from, and why he's lying to you.
+It doesn't matter what you put in front of him, or where, because Arnold packages the observations around him into a photograph that generates a bucket of emotions from the viewer.
+Below, Arnold and I talk about his lack of boredom, where it stems from, and why he's lying to you.

 Mo: What's new in your world?